raspberrypilearning/make-an-initial-state-dashboard-for-weather-data/en/step_4.md

 SENSOR_LOCATION_NAME = "My School"
 ```

-Now add the lines of code to stream the data up into our bucket.
+Now add the lines of code to stream the data to your Bucket.

 - First, create a Streamer instance with the credentials needed for your data bucket.